Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-4.md

 ## Conclusion

 In this challenge, you have gained a deeper understanding of how **Github Copilot Workspace, File referencing and Advanced context window** function and how they can enhance your coding process.
 By effectively using these features, you can significantly improve your coding efficiency and the overall quality of your code.
 Whether you're a seasoned developer or a beginner, these insights will surely be valuable in your coding journey.

-Keep practicing, keep learning, and continue exploring the capabilities of **GitHub Copilot!**